erikespana/dataviz/templateDiagram/README.md

 # Template Diagrams

-A web services app that generates exploratory tree diagrams of Cascade Server Templates.
+A web services script that generates tree diagrams of Cascade Server Templates.
+Tested with Cascade Servers:
+- 7.12.4
+- 7.8

 **index.html**